becdetat/Binka/README.markdown

 A semi-static PHP-based blog engine, with posts rendered from static Markdown files.
 No underlying database, no administrative console, built-in short URLs, comments outsourced to Disqus, each post is a physical file that works in a version control system.

-It isn't ready yet.
-I haven't even implemented Markdown support yet.
-I only started it yesterday.
+It isn't ready yet. <strike>I haven't even implemented Markdown support yet.</strike> ;-) I only started it yesterday.
 Take it easy.

 Binka is created and maintained by [Ben Scott/Belfry Images][5].